Public sector finances, UK: August 2025

 Central government current expenditure

-Central government's current expenditure was provisionally estimated as £89.2 billion in May 2025, £4.1 billion more than in May 2024.
-Of this overall £4.1 billion increase in spending:
+Central government's current expenditure was provisionally estimated at £464.1 billion in the FY to August 2025, £36.8 billion more than in the same five-month period a year ago.
+Of this £36.8 billion increase in spending:

-• net social benefits paid by central government increased by £2.0 billion to £27.1 billion, largely caused by inflation-linked increases in many benefits and earnings-linked increases to state pension payments
+• net social benefits paid by central government increased by £7.6 billion to £135.4 billion, largely caused by inflation-linked increases in many benefits (including Universal Credit) and earnings-linked increases to State Pension payments

-• payments to support the day-to-day running of local government increased by £0.4 billion to £12.1 billion; these intra-government transfers are both central government spending and a local government receipt, so they have no effect on overall public sector borrowing
+• payments to support the day-to-day running of local government decreased by £0.4 billion to £64.2 billion; these intra-government transfers have no impact on overall public sector borrowing (PSNB ex)

 Central government net investment